 Once again, kudos to the MVCC Title III Team!
-Pathways to Graduation is not only off and running with a strong leadership and tremendous energy, but also producing significant results!
-Legions of students are using - and thriving - in the Learning Commons even as faculty pilot their toolkits, increase their use of the LMS, and expand their development through increasing use of the i-Teach Lab and a plethora of professional development programs.
-During the year ahead, in concert with ATD, each component of the PGP will continue to intensify and increase student satisfaction, achievement, and persistence to graduation.
-Given the talents of the PGP team, the success of the first three years, and the continuing effort to monitor the impact on the overarching goals of the project, the fourth year should again meet - and exceed - expectations!
-Kudos to the MVCC leadership, the PGP implementation team, and the many faculty and staff contributing to the effort to increase student success!
+Pathways to Graduation has really moved forward significantly in the last year with strong leadership and tremendous energy to produce amazing results!
+Legions of students are using - and thriving - in the Learning Commons even as faculty refine their toolkits, increase their use of the LMS, and expand their repertoire through the iTeach Lab, the web, and a plethora of professional development programs.
+During the final year of Pathways to Graduation the inherent initiatives will continue to cohere, intensify and increase student satisfaction, achievement, and persistence to graduation.
+Given the talents of the PGP team, the success of the last four years, and the continuing effort to monitor the impact on the overarching goals of the project, the final year should meet and exceed expectations!
+Congratulations to the MVCC leadership, the PGP implementation team, and the many faculty and staff contributing to the effort to increase student success!